iamdavehawkins/StateGrid/README.md

 # StateGrid

 For plotting data by state on a simple grid rather than a map.
 Especially useful when the geographic area of the state is not relevant to the data being presented.
-Hopefully, also a bit quicker and easier than a full blown chloropleth.
+Hopefully, also a bit quicker and easier than a full blown choropleth.

 #### Sample Use